New Hampshire Laws on Service Dogs and Emotional Support Animals

 • educational institutions, and

 • social service centers, like senior centers, homeless shelters, and food banks.
+(42 U.S.C. § 12181(7).)

-Under the ADA, a public accommodation may not ask you questions about your disability or demand to see certification, identification, or other proof of your animal's training or status.
-If it is not apparent what your service animal does, the establishment may ask you only whether it is a service animal, and what tasks it performs for you.
+Under the ADA, a public accommodation can't ask you about your disability or demand to see certification, identification, or other proof of your animal's training or status.
+If it isn't apparent what your service dog does, the establishment can ask you only whether your dog is a service animal, and what tasks it performs for you.
+(28 CFR § 35.136(f).)

 The ADA prohibits public accommodations from charging a special admission fee or requiring you to pay any other extra cost to have your service animal with you.
-However, you may have to pay for any damage your animal causes.
+However, you might have to pay for any damage your animal causes.

 Are Service Animals Allowed in New Hampshire Housing?

-Both the federal Fair Housing Act and New Hampshire law prohibit discrimination in rental housing accommodations against those who use service dogs.
-You must be allowed full and equal access to all housing facilities, and your landlord may not charge you extra for having a service dog (although you may have to pay for damage your animal causes).
-If your lease or rental agreement includes a "no pets" provision, it does not apply to your service dog.
+Under the FHA, your landlord can't charge you extra for having a service animal (although you might have to pay for damage your animal causes).
+If your lease or rental agreement includes a "no pets" provision, it doesn't apply to service animals.

 Boost Your Chance of Being Approved